TheSillyBoi/MCrandomstuff/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a Fabric Minecraft mod, so it's standard procedure(other than that I never put it on Curseforge or even Modrinth)
+> If you've done Minecraft(Java) Modding previously, it's the same installation instructions as any other, simply put, It's a fabric mod, and depends on the fabric API.
+More in depth Instructions below ↴

 ### Prerequisites:.
-* Obtain a Copy of Minecraft: Java Edition
-(or you can just use test with the development environment by doing `./gradlew runClient`) *
+* Obtain a Copy of Minecraft: Java Edition and follow the below instructions (or you can just use test within the development environment by doing `./gradlew runClient`) *
 ### Installation
 1. Install Minecraft: Java Edition (Through any launcher that supports modding, which includes the base launcher)
 2. Download the most recent release of MCRandomstuff(this mod) from github
 3. Download and run the Fabric Installer, for 1.21.8(or install Fabric another way)